Rocko's Modern Life: Home media

 In March 2011, Shout!
-Factory announced that they would release Season 1 in an official box set in June 2011.
+Factory announced that they would release the series' first season in an official box set in June.
 The two-disc set received relatively positive reviews, only receiving criticism for video quality and the lack of bonus features.
-According to Joe Murray's website, he struck a deal with Shout!
-Factory to create the artwork for the Season 2 set.
-The special features were yet to be announced when he wrote the entry.
-Season 2 was released in February 2012, with Season 3 following in July 2012.

-In December 2012, creator Joe Murray announced that due to strong DVD sales of the first three seasons, Shout!
+Its second season was released in February 2012, with its third season following in July.
+In December 2012, Murray announced that due to strong DVD sales of the first three seasons, Shout!
 Factory would release Rocko's Modern Life: The Complete Series on DVD in February 2013, along with bonus material from the Rocko's Live event from October 2012.
-Murray also mentioned that Season 4 would be released individually on DVD soon after the complete series set was released.
-In February 2013, Rocko's Modern Life: The Complete Series was released by Shout!
-Factory.
+Murray also mentioned that its fourth season would be released individually on DVD soon after the complete series set was released.
 The fourth and final season was released in October 2013.
-In November 2018, Rocko's Modern Life: The Complete Series was re-released by Paramount Home Media Distribution.

 All four seasons were available in streaming format on Netflix until May 31, 2013.
 Since 2021, Rocko's Modern Life is available for streaming on Paramount+.